OlympusDAO/olympus-protocol-metrics-subgraph/docs/ethena-ena-sena-integration.md

 Ethereum's existing chain start is block 12,000,000, before the new contract starts.
 No wallet registration, OHM supply exclusions, schema, publisher date rules or frontend changes are needed.
-The configured pool events feed the existing pricing state; ERC20 transfers feed the existing token balance ledger;
+The ENA pool has no event subscription: its TWAP and diagnostic spot are read at the snapshot block through a cached effect, so indexing its swaps would produce unused state.
+ERC20 transfers feed the existing token balance ledger;
 `pushTokenBalanceRecords` emits the classified records; existing chain/global aggregation and published treasury assets retain their value and liquidity flag.

 Deploying config alone onto already-advanced balance state is insufficient.
-Proposed rollout: maintainers reindex Ethereum from its existing configured start block 12,000,000 with the new token/pool registrations, then regenerate the affected Ethereum snapshots and republish cross-chain aggregates.
+Proposed rollout: maintainers reindex Ethereum from its existing configured start block 12,000,000 with the new token registrations, then regenerate the affected Ethereum snapshots and republish cross-chain aggregates.
 This is a historical coverage backfill, not a prospective deployment-day classification change.
 The replay must include both acquisition transfers.
 A narrower replay